spcl/haystack/README.md

 ...
 ```
 The columns provide the following information:
+- ref: memory reference
 - type: read or write access
 - comp: compulsory misses in percent of the total number of memory accesses
 - L1: capacity misses (L1) in percent of the total number of memory accesses
 - L2: capacity misses (L2) in percent of the total number of memory accesses
 - tot: number of memory accesses in percent of the total number of memory accesses
-- reuse: line numbers that contain the memory accesses that last accessed the same cache line (reuse)
+- reuse: line numbers that contain the memory references that last accessed the same cache line (reuse)

-The tool also reports the absolute numbers of cache misses:
+The tool additionally reports the absolute numbers of cache misses for the entire scop:
 ```
 compulsory:                  196'608
 capacity (L1)             67'043'328
 capacity (L2)             67'043'328
 total:                 4'297'064'448
 ```
-The tool also provides a number of additional options:
+The tool provides a number of additional program options:
 ```
 haystack -h
 Program options: